pushover/pushover.github.io/readme.txt

 more freely into the PNG file a LUA file accompanies the image.
 This LUA files contains the block positions of all the used blocks.
-Right now all the blocks are one below another so the LUA files contain ever increasing y positions and always the same x positon.
+Right now all the blocks are one below another so the LUA files contain ever increasing y positions and always the same x position.

 It is already implemented to use transparency within the blocks.
-All the existing levels use just one layer and thus need completely opague tiles.
+All the existing levels use just one layer and thus need completely opaque tiles.
 But many of those tiles could be separated into a stack of different tiles.
 This then means the level need to be updated to actually use a stack of tiles instead of just one.
 Right now we are limited to 8 layers, but if necessary this can be